mshakirDr/MFTE/README.md

 `pip install pandas emoji stanza`

 After installing the dependencies, simply download the two Python files `MFTE.py` and `MFTE_gui.py`.
-You can use the following command to run the GUI version:
+You can use the following command to run the GUI version (see below for details):

 `python "path\to\MFTE\MFTE_gui.py"`